 The COOLEST Iranian sushi chef in the world.
 One of the friendliest guys I have ever met, he let me CouchSurf at his place in Puerta Plata and took me to meet all his crazy wonderful friends and even had me doing karaoke.

 Ken was my CouchSurf host in Santa Domingo, the capital of The Dominican Republic.
 Together with TJ, he hooked me up with the guys at DR1.com.
-Esperanza is a saucy little Colombian fox who should know better
+Esperanza’s from Colombia and typifies the epic cool that is the Viva Latino!

 TJ, Dominican Republic